dfinity/wg-identity-authentication/topics/icrc_29_window_post_message_transport.md

 ## Trust Assumption
 For this standard to represent an [ICRC-25](https://github.com/dfinity/wg-identity-authentication/blob/main/topics/icrc_25_signer_interaction_standard.md) compliant transport channel, the following assumptions must hold:
-* The users machine is not compromised.
+* The user's machine is not compromised.
 In particular, the browser must deliver messages unchanged and represent the `origin` of the different parties correctly.
 * DNS entries are not compromised.
-The users machine must be able to resolve the domain names of the relying party and signer correctly.
+The user's machine must be able to resolve the domain names of the relying party and signer correctly.

-## Establishing the Communication Channel
+## Establishing a Communication Channel

-The communication channel is initiated by the relying party.
+A window post message communication channel is initiated by the relying party.
 The relying party opens a new window and waits for the signer to send a message indicating that it is ready for interactions.
 The message is a [JSON-RPC 2.0](https://www.jsonrpc.org/specification) notification with the method `icrc-29_ready` and no parameters:

 ```json